Barbara Bush: Early married years

 The Bushes moved to Texas in 1948 when George graduated from Yale, as he had accepted a job in the oil industry from a family friend.
 He did not consult Barbara before deciding on the move, and she did not raise any protest.
 The Bushes first lived in Odessa, Texas, where Barbara sought to set up a life in which she was not subjected to her mother's criticisms or compared to her siblings.
 She credited this sudden lifestyle shift for prompting her to become more mature, as the distance from their families forced Barbara and George to become self-sufficient.

 The following year, the Bushes moved to California, where they lived in several different towns over the course of a year for George's work.
-While in California, Bush learned that her mother had died in a traffic collision.
+While in California and pregnant with her second child, Bush learned that her mother had died in a traffic collision.
 To her later regret, she decided not to attend the funeral or visit her injured father in the hospital, fearing the toll that cross-country travel would take on her pregnancy.
 Two months later, she gave birth to her second child, Robin.
 The Bushes then returned to Texas so George could start his own oil business, and they established a home in Midland, Texas.
 Bush was often left alone with the children while George was away for work, sometimes for days at a time.
 She had her third child, Jeb, in 1953.
 While living in Texas, Bush decided to convert from Presbyterianism to her husband's denomination of Episcopalianism.
 However, upon taking the necessary classes, the rector congratulated her for achieving "first-class" by becoming an Episcopalian.
 She was so insulted by the suggestion that members of one denomination are superior to another that she left without joining, and she thereafter attended the church without anyone noticing that she was not a member.